Start here– Introductory information to help you get started planning an event at Stanislaus State

 If the event setup, event size, event duration, or event activities require the provision of services outside the normal day-to-day campus services there will be a cost.
 The sponsoring department should determine from service providers the amount to budget for the following Campus Services:

-- Facilities Services: Room setup (chairs, tables, etc.), custodial (during event and cleanup), custodial supplies, special electrical and electrician services.
+- Capital Planning & Facilities Management: Room setup (chairs, tables, etc.), custodial (during event and cleanup), custodial supplies, special electrical and electrician services.

 - University Police: Additional security required when alcohol is served, increased personnel, parking moratorium for specific parking lots, shuttle cart service.